Edward Cecil Guinness (born Saint Anne’s, Clontarf, Dublin in 1847 – died Grosvenor Place, London in 1927).

 1st Earl of Iveagh, K.P., G.C.V.O., F.R.S., L.L.D. (see below for explanation of titles).

-1st Earl of Iveagh Edward Cecil Guinness by William Orpen 1904 (Oil on Canvas 26 x 20 inches).
+1st Earl of Iveagh Edward Cecil Guinness by William Orpen 1904.

 William Orpen painted Lord Iveagh in Autumn 1904 in London and at Farmleigh House, Dublin where the painting hangs to this day.
 He was paid £80 (about 10,000 Euro today).
 See page 7 of Orpen’s studio book attached (line 9).